What is SilverSafe™ ?

 We have many customers that do this.
-However, the water needs to be reasonably clear, otherwise the micro-sediments, etc could block the filter to a point where it is no longer able to be back-flushed.
+However, the water needs to be from flowing water source and clear to the eye, otherwise the micro-sediments, etc could block the filter to a point where it is no longer able to be back-flushed.
 If the water has high sediment, we recommend installing a pre-filter prior to the B.E.S.T. inline filter.
 A couple of options are - a gauze/disk cleanable inline filter, or a housing filter with semi cleanable cartridge….
 Like a swimming pool filter.

 NOTE: Unsuitable water quality that effects the performance of any filter, is not covered under any warranty, as it is NOT a manufacturing fault.

 I fill up at home from my rain water tank, so we’ll be alright won’t we?

 Maybe...
 If you had your water tested at home, you would probably find out that it has some type of 'bug/s' in it.
 When you drink a certain type of water for long enough, you can build up an immunity to these 'bugs'.

 When you fill your RV water tank with your rain water, this tank will be subjected to heat reflected off the road as you travel.
 This can be enough to encourage a rapid growth of bacteria ('bugs') to a level that your body is no longer happy with.

 Solution - Always fill with a B.E.S.T.
 Inline to kill the bugs BEFORE they enter your tanks.
 This won't alter the taste of your rain water - it just makes it safe.

 What water pressure / sized pump is needed for the B.E.S.T.
 Inlines?